Terry Evanswood

 Terry Evanswood is a Merlin Award-winning professional magician who has appeared in live stage shows and on television throughout the United States as well as on international stages.
 He has performed professionally since the age of ten.

 Early in his career, Evanswood was awarded an entertainment scholarship to attend the Chavez College of Magic.
 In 1991, Evanswood became the youngest illusionist in history to perform at Hollywood's famed Magic Castle.

-Evanswood was presented with the Certificate of Excellence award, which was the first and only honor given by the American Museum of Magic.
+Credentials

-Evanswood is a member of the International Brotherhood of Magicians and the Society of American Magicians having been endorsed by David Copperfield and Harry Blackstone Jr. He is a lifetime member of the International Magicians Society (IMS).
+Evanswood is a member of the International Brotherhood of Magicians and the Society of American Magicians and is a lifetime member of the International Magicians Society (IMS).